alertmanager/alert_manager/README.md

 	- Final release for Splunk Apptitude submission

 ## Changelog
+- **2020-07-08** my2ndhead
+	- Fixed an issue, when server timezone is not UTC
+	- Fixed an issue with missing append_ignore_status "closed"
 - **2020-07-07** my2ndhead
 	- Fixed a bug on Windows where wrong python3 binary was called in migration scripts and scheduler
 - **2020-06-27** my2ndhead